-Mali coup leader was trained by U.S. military, officers say
+Mali coup leader was trained by U.S. military

 The coup came after months of protests in the capital, Bamako, which brought tens of thousands of Malians into the streets to demand the resignation of President Ibrahim Boubacar Keïta.

-Video showed people cheering as mutinous soldiers stormed Bamako on Tuesday and took Keïta, along with several of his top officers, into their custody.
+Video showed people cheering as mutinous soldiers stormed Bamako on Tuesday and took the 75-year-old Keïta, along with several of his top officers, into their custody.

-The African Union, the United Nations, France and the United States swiftly condemned the rebellion, urging the coup leaders to release Keïta, whose term was due to end in 2023.
+The African Union, the United Nations and France swiftly lambasted the rebellion, urging the coup leaders to release Keïta, whose term was due to end in 2023.

-“A politically stable Mali is paramount and crucial to the stability of the sub-region,” Nigerian president Muhammadu Buhari tweeted Thursday.
+“A politically stable Mali is paramount and crucial to the stability of the subregion,” Nigerian President Muhammadu Buhari tweeted Thursday.

-The protesters, led by an influential imam, Mahmoud Dicko, accused the 75-year-old Keïta of corruption, mismanaging the crumbling economy and allowing extremists to spread in the countryside.
+The protesters, led by an influential imam, Mahmoud Dicko, accused Keïta of corruption, mismanaging the crumbling economy and allowing extremists to spread in the countryside.
 The embattled leader resigned on state television Wednesday, saying he wanted to avoid more bloodshed.

 Mali’s new rulers, who call themselves the National Committee for the Salvation of the People, said they aim to build a civilian-led transition government and hold a new election.